TiagoLuz9292/devops_setup/README.md

 The application repository contains the source code for the frontend and backend services.
 It also contains the Jenkinsfile used to build and push Docker images.

 6. Dynamic Inventory Script
-The aws_ec2_inventory.py script dynamically generates an inventory of running EC2 instances.
+The aws_ec2_inventory.py script dynamically generates an inventory of running EC2 instances, and it can use filters to work with the instance tags.
 It uses AWS credentials configured on the Jenkins server to access AWS and retrieve instance information.

 Deployment Process
-Build and Push Docker Images:
+-Build and Push Docker Images:

 Jenkins pulls the latest source code from GitHub.
 Jenkins builds the Docker images for the frontend and backend services.
 Jenkins pushes the images to Docker Hub.

-Deploy Docker Images to EC2:
+-Deploy Docker Images to EC2:

 Jenkins triggers the deployment job.
 Ansible playbooks are executed to set up the environment on EC2 instances, install Docker, and deploy the application.

+The Docker images are pulled from Docker Hub into the EC2 instances;
-The deploy.sh script is copied to the EC2 instances and executed to pull the latest Docker images from Docker Hub and run them.
+The deploy.sh script is copied to the EC2 instances and executed to pull the latest Docker images from Docker Hub and run them with the porst configured on Configuration File config.json
-Configuration Files
-config.json
-The configuration file for the application contains port information and other necessary configurations.

 Example:

-json
-Copiar código
 {
   "frontend": {
     "port": 3000